fountainment/cherrysoda-engine/README.md

 Its design is quite simple and handy, then I think if I can use it to make game for different platforms.

 The result is this engine, it inherited most of the design from Monocle engine, and added some useful features.
-I have to admit that the port quality is not very good, anyway, after a few gamejam, it's less buggy now.
+I have to admit that the port quality is not very good, anyway, after a few gamejams, it's basically usable now.

 ## Pros and Cons

 ### Pros

-- The engine code has less than 20k lines, which means it only take a very limitted time to read through
+- The engine code is less than 20k lines, which means it only take a very limitted time to read through
-- And it's not too time consuming to build the engine on low-end devices like PocketCHIP and GameShell (sometimes the cross compiling environment is hard to establish)
+- And it's not too time consuming to build this engine on low-end devices like PocketCHIP and GameShell (sometimes the cross compiling environment is hard to establish)
 - The webassembly build size can be very small (mininal around 2 MB), so it will load fast on web
+- Some tedious workflow processes are handled by python script

 ### Cons

-- The engine only support a very limitted amount of features (see Current Features)
+- This engine only support a very limitted amount of features (see Current Features)
 - There is no scripting support, all game coding needs to be done in C++
 - The memory management is not done well at the moment
+- This engine requires the user to be comfortable with command-line workflow

 ## Contribution